 The product is intended for mobile use.
-The maximum weight of the product is provided in the data sheet.
+The maximum weight of the product is provided in the specifications document.
 If the product casing is not waterproof, use an adequate weather protection to carry the product outdoors with you.

-When using the product in a vehicle or aircraft, make sure that the product is properly secured.
+When operating the product on a mobile platform, such as a vehicle, aircraft or drone, make sure that the product is properly secured.
+Refer to the instructions provided by the manufacturer of the mobile platform.
 If stacking is possible, secure the whole stack of products so that they cannot fall over and cause injury.

-Observe the ambient conditions such as altitude, operating temperature and climatic loads; see the data sheet.
+Observe the ambient conditions such as altitude, operating temperature and climatic loads; see the specifications document.

 Due to their exposed location, mobile communications systems are at risk of damage from lightning.
 This also poses a risk to persons nearby.
-Vehicles carrying mobile communications systems require an electrically conductive body, a grounded antenna and also equipotential bonding that includes the cables routed into the vehicle.
+When the risk of lightning is present, remove antennas from exposed locations, e.g. vehicle roofs.
+Do not operate the product until the lightning risk has passed.